sparkfiresprairie/capl/README.md

       return (0);
     }

-Step1: We try to improve the performance of the baseline version
+Step1: We try to improve the performance of the baseline version above